sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 **Exercise**: Modify the test setup for calling an endpoint in the running bootique service

-We are going to test the app by calling an endpoint, so we'll be creating a bit of an application test.
+We are going to test the app by calling an endpoint, so we'll be modifying the test.
 We are first going to tell Spring Boot to start a server (on a random port) and will wire in a TestRestTemplate to call the service.

 First, we'll need to configure the web environment to test against.
 Modify the `@SpringBootTest`